-Getting adaptation projects approved and built can mire project proponents and contractors in a complex web of regulations and construction challenges.
-It shouldn't be so difficult to build resilient shoreline adaptation projects that value ecosystems and people, align with the region's vision and funding priorities, and apply innovative approaches.
+Getting adaptation projects approved and built can be challenging.
+Permitting and construction should accelerate, not hold back, resilient shoreline adaptation projects that value ecosystems and people, align with the region's vision and funding priorities, and apply innovative approaches.
 Measures to smooth and speed regulatory approvals for multi-benefit projects are important.
 Other measures can help facilitate place-based collaboration around project development and remove logistical challenges to construction.

-Refine and accelerate regulatory approvals processes.
+ACTION 7 Refine and accelerate regulatory approvals processes.